 What are the Main Types of Male Incontinence?

 In a nutshell, male incontinence occurs when a patient can’t control his bladder.
 There are several types of male urinary incontinence:

 - The first is stress incontinence.
 This occurs when an individual lifts a heavy object or strongly coughs and experiences bladder leakage.

 - The second is urge incontinence.
 When this happens, the bladder contracts for an abnormal reason, which triggers urination.

 - The third is mixed incontinence which is a combination of stress and urge incontinence.

 - Finally, the fourth is overflow incontinence.
 This means that the bladder can’t completely empty for some reason (urinary retention) and leakage occurs unexpectedly.

 What Causes Male Incontinence?

 There are a number of conditions that could potentially cause male urinary incontinence.
 While aging can certainly perpetuate those conditions, incontinence is not necessarily a normal sign of getting older.
 Some of the most common causes of male incontinence include an enlarged prostate, Parkinson’s disease, and panic disorder.
-In addition to that, male incontinence could also be the result of a surgery or certain medications.
+In addition to that, male incontinence could also be the result of surgery or certain medications.
 For example, incontinence is a common side effect of prostate removal surgery.

 What Might Your Doctor Recommend?